mosip/mosip-infra/deployment/sandbox/README.md

        $ cd ~/mosip-infra/deployment/sandbox/

-1. Install the MOSIP Kernel *****Pre-requisite for installing other modules
+1. First, install the MOSIP Kernel.
+This is the base for all other modules.

-       $ sudu sh install-mosip-kernel.sh
+       $ sudo sh install-mosip-kernel.sh

+Note : All log messages are logged in 'install-mosip-sandbox.log'

 ***

 #### Pre-registration

      $ sudo sh install-mosip-pre-reg.sh

 MOSIP Pre-registration UI can be accessed using *https://\<hostname or ip address\>/pre-registration-ui*

+Note : All log messages are log appended in 'install-mosip-sandbox.log'
 ***

 #### Registration Processor

+Note : All log messages are log appended in 'install-mosip-sandbox.log'
 ***

 #### ID Authentication

+Note : All log messages are log appended in 'install-mosip-sandbox.log'
 ***

 #### ID Repo

+Note : All log messages are log appended in 'install-mosip-sandbox.log'
 ***